-What happens when a city comes under ransomware attack
+What happens when a country comes under ransomware attack?

 What is ransomware?

 Ransomware are computer viruses that take over other people’s devices, often with the threat to delete files unless a payment is made.
 Typically it gets into a device by exploiting vulnerable software or tricking a person into installing it.
 Security experts call ransomware the “fastest growing form of computer virus”, the BBC reports.

 The UK has already suffered and experts warn it could easily happen again.

 Foreign Secretary Dominic Raab this week made his first major speech on cybersecurity, outlining the creation of a new National Cyber Force, which would carry out “offensive operations” against criminal gangs, including denying gangs “access to their infrastructure and undermining their network”, reports the BBC.